Guest007/Rosenfox/About-config_Short_manual_en-US.md

 http://kb.mozillazine.org/Network.proxy.type

-If proxy ON (for example - Polipo proxy), you must set HTTP, SSL, FTP protocols to:
+If proxy ON (for example: Polipo), you must set HTTP, SSL, FTP protocols to:

 HTTP: